-3.3.2.1 Frequency correction channels (FCCH and CFCCH)
+3.3.2.1 Frequency correction channels (FCCH, EC-FCCH and CFCCH)

 The frequency correction channel carries information for frequency correction of the mobile station.
 It is required only for the operation of the radio sub-system.
-Different mapping is used for FCCH and COMPACT CFCCH (see clause 7).
+Different mapping is used for FCCH, EC-FCCH and COMPACT CFCCH (see clause 7).